 Their remote location saved them from the ravages of Islamic raiders, but also led to their abandonment after the Chandela’s decline in the 13th century.
-The temples were rediscovered in 1838 by the British, after being hidden in thick forest for hundreds of years.
+The temples were rediscovered in 1838 by the British, after being hidden in the thick forest for hundreds of years.
 The British found their eroticism shocking, with one officer stating “all the sculptures are highly indecent, and most of them disgustingly obscene”.

-Widely regarded as the most impressive temple in Khajuraho, the Kandariya Mahadev boasts exquisite sculptural embellishment, grand dimensions and complex yet perfectly harmonious composition.
-More than 800 sculptures cover the temple, portraying beasts and warriors, gods and goddesses, musicians, dancers and, of course, the erotic scenes for which the Khajuraho temples are famous.
+Widely regarded as the most impressive temple in Khajuraho, the Kandariya Mahadev Temple boasts exquisite sculptural embellishment, grand dimensions and complex yet perfectly harmonious composition.
+More than 800 sculptures cover the temple, portraying beasts and warriors, gods and goddesses, musicians, dancers, and, of course, the erotic scenes for which the Khajuraho temples are famous.
 Almost every facet of the temple’s exterior is covered in provocative carvings.
-The erotic panels are widely believed to celebrate the marriage of Lord Shiva, serve as a love manual or simply express an energetic celebration of life and creation.
+The erotic panels are widely believed to celebrate the marriage of Lord Shiva, serve as a love manual, or simply express an energetic celebration of life and creation.
 One of Khajuraho’s most distinctive motifs is a panel depicting a couple locked in intercourse, with a maiden assisting on each side.
 It appears to defy gravity, with the male figure suspended upside down on his head.

 The best time to visit the temples is at sunrise or sunset, to catch them at their finest.